 - Consumers may only purchase 30 g of dried cannabis flower or its equivalent at one time.
 For cannabis beverages, OCS.ca automatically calculates the equivalent amount before purchase.

-Offering another way to consume cannabis, edibles are available for purchase in two forms: solids (such as chocolates, baked goods and confectionaries) and beverages.
+Offering another way to consume cannabis, edibles are available in many forms, including chocolates, baked goods, soft chews and beverages.
 Here are the basics on cannabis beverages, including what they are, how they work, some of the pros and cons of consuming them, and what to consider when shopping.

 What are cannabis beverages?

 To make cannabis beverages, producers infuse a liquid, such as sparkling or flat water, with cannabis extract or concentrate.
 However, because cannabis extract is an oil, it isn’t water soluble, so it must be blended with an emulsifier in order to produce a smooth finished product.
 (Consumers steep loose teas and tea bags in water at home, but these are still considered cannabis beverages.)

 What are the pros and cons of consuming cannabis beverages?